C*-stability of discrete groups: Preliminaries

 (the two representations are isomorphic via $p=x,q=xy$) was proved to be \MWSP\ in \cite{elp:sar}.
 It is not \SP\ by the work of Enders (\cite{ed:cssc}), and we prove below that it is not \WSP\ either.
 This group may also be described as the fundamental group of the Klein bottle or as the Baumslag-Solitar group $\baso(1,-1)$. \end{enumerate} \end{example}

-We will say that a group $G$ is MF if $C^*(G)$ is MF.
-Recall that a group is maximally almost periodic (MAP) if it has a separating family of finite-dimensional representations.
+Recall that a group is {\it maximally almost periodic} (MAP) if it has a separating family of finite-dimensional representations.
+A group is {\it residually finite} (RF) if it has a separating family of homomorphisms to finite groups.

+A group is MF if it embeds into the unitary group of $\prod_n \matrM{k_n} / \bigoplus_n \matrM{k_n}$.
 If a group $G$ does not admit any homomorphism to the unitary group of $\prod_n \matrM{k_n} / \bigoplus_n \matrM{k_n}$, then $G$ is automatically matricially stable.
 However if such a group exists it must be rather exotic, since by Kirchberg's conjecture all discrete groups are MF.
 All discrete amenable groups are known to be MF by \cite{TWW}.

-\begin{proposition} Let $G$ be a discrete MF group.
+\begin{proposition} Let $G$ be a discrete group.
 The following holds:

-\end{proposition} \begin{proof} The first implication follows by Proposition \ref{RFD}.
-The second one is obvious.
-For the last implication we recall that by a theorem of Mal'cev (\cite[Theorem VII]{am:imrifg}) every finitely generated linear group is RF.
-So if $G$ is finitely generated and MAP it embeds into a product of linear groups, and its image in each of these groups will be RF.
-Therefore $G$ is also RF. \end{proof}